 African buffaloes are very dangerous because of their highly unpredictable behaviour.
-They are part of the big-five animals for a reason, and they are well known for charging at poachers or hunters with the purpose of killing.
+They are part of the big-5 animals for a reason, and they are well known for charging at poachers or hunters with the purpose of killing.

 African buffaloes are thought to be as dangerous as the hippopotamus and they kill a comparable number of humans each year.

 Related article: Why are hippos dangerous

 Cape buffaloes have been known to fight, kill or chase lions on occasion.
 Buffaloes engage in mobbing behaviour when fighting off a predator and sometimes this results in a dead lion.

 Because of the large buffalo herd size, lions can sometimes die from being trampled by a group of buffaloes.

 Lions will often not prey on adult cape buffaloes because there is easier prey.
-Angry buffaloes have been observed chasing lions until the lions climbed trees to hide from the African buffaloes.
+Angry buffaloes have been observed chasing lions until the lions climb trees to hide from the African buffaloes.